 The northwest of Scotland bought particular challenges, not least the constant struggle to consume sufficient calories as the walking was arduous and demanding.
 Midges were horrific at times and I occasionally removed embedded ticks.
 Any chance to wash clothes at a hostel or enjoy a ‘proper’ meal in infrequent inns or cafes was rarely turned down.
 I had, by now, realised that my earlier estimation of four months to complete this hike was unrealistic and had contacted my workplace to request an extension to my unpaid leave.

-I carried just about everything I required.
-I purchased food en routeand though choice was often limited a vegetarian curry became an enjoyable staple in the evening.
+For over 2000 miles I carried just about everything I required.
+I purchased food en-route and though choice was often limited, a vegetarian curry became an enjoyable staple in the evening.
 I used Youth Hostels if they were on my route and had space available.
 If I camped at ‘official’ campsites I could enjoy a shower at the end of the day, but frequently wildcamped, often in quite beautiful and isolated places.

 I stayed at bothies if they were on my route.
-I camped on a showcase lawn, slept in a salmon fisherman’s hut, spread my mattress on the floor of a National Trust shed, acted as sheep herder to earn a free night’s stay in a farm field, camped in a cow field- with strict instruction to be gone before the cows returned after milking, erected my tent in the dunes of the ‘most beautiful beach in the country’, was the sole overnight occupant in a nurses training school, lay awake clutching my tent poles in a howling gale and, conversely, lay while trying not to touch my tent poles in the worst electrical storm I have ever experienced.
+I camped on a showcase lawn, slept in a salmon fisherman’s hut, was the sole clothed camper at a nudist camp, spread my mattress on the floor of a National Trust shed, acted as sheep herder to earn a night’s stay in a farm field, camped in a cow field- with strict instruction to be gone before the cows returned after milking, erected my tent in the dunes of the ‘most beautiful beach in the country’, was the sole overnight occupant in a nurses training school, lay awake clutching my tent poles in a howling gale and, conversely, lay while trying not to touch my tent poles in the worst electrical storm I have ever experienced.

 I completed the circa 200 mile Cape Wrath Trail at the Cape, sleeping the night inside one of the outbuildings of the lonely lighthouse situated there.
 This is the most north westerly point on mainland Britain, where the Viking ships turned round, it is strikingly beautiful, desolate and extremely windy.